wa3449/linuxserverconfiguration/README.md

 Grant grader sudo permission

-Create a SSH key pair for grader using ssh-ten
+Create a SSH key pair for grader using ssh-keygen

 ## Prepare to deploy your project